 For two summers Amber taught professional voice and beginning piano lessons at Mode 4 Music Studios (www.mode4music.com).
 Her students ranged from ages 6-16 and she helped them develop skills in harmony, ear training, practice routines, and performance.
 Each week she met with students and guided them through an individualized 30 or 60 minutes lesson.
 She was able to develop each students voice in a way that both benefitted their vocal health but also stimulated and interested them in a creative musical way.

 Experience & Education

-Part Time House Manager at the BPC for Berklee College of MusicDecember 2011 to Present (over 5 years)
+Part Time House Manager at the BPC for Berklee College of MusicDecember 2011 to Present (about 6 years)

 Lead Female Vocalist for Men in BlackFebruary 2011 to Present (over 6 years)

-Voice & Piano Instructor for Bosse School of MusicDecember 2009 to Present (over 7 years)
+Voice & Piano Instructor for Bosse School of MusicDecember 2009 to Present (about 8 years)